 For Patients & Caregivers

 Beta-carotene is an antioxidant that is found in yellow and orange fruits, such as apricots, cantaloupe, and papaya, as well as squash, carrots, sweet potatoes, pumpkin, leafy greens, and broccoli.
-Although scientists have proposed a number of mechanisms by which beta-carotene obtained through a healthy diet may prevent cancer, current evidence does not support supplementation.

 - As an antioxidant

 - To prevent cancer

 Available evidence does not support the use of beta carotene supplements for preventing cancer.
 In fact, high beta-carotene intake has been linked to higher risk of lung cancer in male smokers and aggressive prostate cancer.

 - To prevent and treat heart disease